Mon April 28 2008 — e-mail Manfred — e-mail Hasna — sound of Mali, Jimmy Yacouba Soubeiga

 This time we are chez Malika, our friend from the Mali festivals.
 English, married to Chico for 25 years, she moved to the Casamance (wiki) a long time ago - and has become more African then many others I have met on my travels.

-Jali Bakari Kouteh and Kora, in southern Senegal, but he is from Gambia.
+Jali Bakari Kouteh and Kora, from Gambia.

 Jali Bakari Kouteh and Kora.